jhuang6451/nabu_fedora_packages_uefi/README.md

 The following packages are managed in this repository:

 - `kernel-sm8150`: The Linux kernel compiled for the SM8150 platform.
-- `nabu-fedora-configs-basic`: Core system configuration files.
+- `nabu-fedora-configs-core`: Core system configuration files.
 - `nabu-fedora-configs-efi`: EFI bootloader configurations.
 - `nabu-fedora-configs-extra`: Additional configurations for display, input methods, and performance tweaks.
 - `xiaomi-nabu-audio`: Audio configuration files (PulseAudio and ALSA).